kenglxn/QueryByExample/README.md

 QueryByExample:
 Flexible JPA2 entity querying using example objects.
 The only requirement is that the field names match.

-It will pull any non-null field from the example and match a given entity class with the same fields.
+There is a comprehensive javadoc here: http://kenglxn.github.com/QueryByExample/javadocs/index.html Also have a look at the test class for examples: https://github.com/kenglxn/QueryByExample/blob/master/src/test/java/net/glxn/qbe/QueryByExampleTest.java

 Dependencies:
 * org.jboss.query.query-impl-reflection aka.
 Query API by @aslakknutsen: https://github.com/aslakknutsen/Query